SPECIAL REPORT-How fracking helps America beat German industry

 Fracking has allowed the global energy industry to access vast new energy supplies.
 The process involves injecting sand, water and chemicals at high pressures deep underground to break apart shale rock, allowing oil and natural gas to escape.
 It first became popular in the United States six years ago and has produced a glut of natural gas in the country, pushing down domestic prices for the fuel by about 61 percent in that timeframe.
 That's made it more appealing to use in electricity generation.
 Now roughly a third of U.S. power plants employ it.

 Natural gas is also a key ingredient used to make chemicals, akin to flour in a bakery.
-Automobile tires, for instance, are made using styrene, a chemical which is derived from natural gas.
+Automobile tyres, for instance, are made using styrene, a chemical which is derived from natural gas.

 Cheap, plentiful natural gas has helped boost manufacturing's contribution to U.S. Gross Domestic Product by 15 percent since 2008, when fracking started to become popular.
 Natural gas made a $2.08 trillion contribution to the U.S. manufacturing sector last year alone.